google/starlark-go/README.md

 avoid duplication of effort.

-Despite some differences, the Go implementation of Starlark strives to match the behavior of the Java implementation used by Bazel.
+Despite some differences, the Go implementation of Starlark strives to match the behavior of [the Java implementation](https://github.com/bazelbuild/bazel) used by Bazel and maintained by the Bazel team.
-For that reason, proposals to change the language itself should generally be directed to [the Bazel team](https://github.com/bazelbuild/bazel/issues), not to the maintainers of this project.
+For that reason, proposals to change the language itself should generally be directed to [the Starlark site]( https://github.com/bazelbuild/starlark/), not to the maintainers of this project.
 Only once there is consensus that a language change is desirable may its Go implementation proceed.